noir-lang/noir/docs/docs/dev_docs/limitations/main.md

 #### What are the consequences?

-Transaction output elements such as notes in encrypted logs, note hashes (commitments), nullifiers might be ordered differently than the one exepected by the execution.
+Transaction output elements such as notes in encrypted logs, note hashes (commitments), nullifiers might be ordered differently than the one expected by the execution.

 ### Chopped Transient Notes are still Emitted in Logs

 A note which is created and nullified during the very same transaction is called transient.
 Such a note is chopped by the [private kernel circuit](../../concepts/advanced/circuits/kernels/private_kernel.md) and is never stored in any persistent data tree.

 For the time being, such chopped notes are still emitted through encrypted logs (which is the communication channel to transmit notes).
 When a log containing a chopped note is processed, a warning will be logged about a decrypted note which does not exist in data tree.
-We [improved](https://github.com/AztecProtocol/aztec-packages/issues/1603) error logging to help identify such an occurence.
+We [improved](https://github.com/AztecProtocol/aztec-packages/issues/1603) error logging to help identify such an occurrence.
 However, this might be a source of confusion.
 This issue is tracked in ticket [#1641](https://github.com/AztecProtocol/aztec-packages/issues/1641).

 ### Note Terminology: Note Commitments and Note Hashes